mrodobbe/GauL-HDAD/README.md

   * Something else can be used for another property, the models will be trained, but are possibly not optimal.
 * `<save_folder>` is the folder where you want to store your results.
 This folder will be created as a subfolder of the repository

-Example: Your enthalpy data is stored in a subfolder `Data` as `input.txt` and you want to store your results in a folder `Results`:
+Example: Your enthalpy data is stored in a subfolder `Data` as `input.txt` and you want to store your results in a folder named `Results`:
 ```
 python train.py Data/input.txt h Results
 ```